kingsdigitallab/kdl/frontend/src/slides/2025-venice-keynote.md

   - King's Digital Lab mission, history & set up
   - Archining & Sustanability programme
 - What is a Digital Research Infratsructure in our context?
-  - Processes or _Going in Circles_ & expertise
+  - Collaboration & Processes or _Going in Circles_
   - Assessment of Digital Outputs
   - Research Themes
 - Conference highlights